MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

 5. Select **default*** for **Subnet,** and then select **OK.**

-### Exercise 5: Create security rules.

-#### Task 5: Use the Azure portal to create security rules

-In this task, you'll create security rules for the network security group with the subnet of the virtual network you created earlier.
+### Create security rules for the network security group with the subnet of the virtual network you created earlier.

 1. Select **Inbound security rules** from the **Settings** section of **myNSG.**